TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 In general, Thawing potions loosen things up to take them apart, while Antidote potions make things better, and Stamina potions are for recipes where you are likely to want to keep on going. :)

-The recipes in this mod use potions (and occasionally scrolls) to signal what craft to make.
+For items, sockets can be added or removed, socket-fillers can be extracted, basic tiems can be upgraded to exceptional or elite.
+And more.

+There are recipes to get the effect of rerolling charms, rings, amulets and jewels.

-There are also recipes for upgrading and converting potions, which could be considered "potion crafting".
+There are also recipes for upgrading and converting potions, which could really be considered "potion crafting".

 If __`Remove items from sockets`__ is enabled, then recipes are added for weapons and armor to remove items from sockets, recovering both the item and the socket fillers.